 ·I just had an idea!

 Most people know what they want, but few actually put in the effort and go about getting it.
 That day on the sofa I realised that actually, I control my own life, and am the only one who really knows where to take it.
 Later on I also realised that I am one of those people that does whatever is needed, for as long as it’s needed, until I reach my goal.
 The hard part is figuring out what it is I actually want, and not living life on autopilot, going with the flow.
 So as for America, I applied for university, because it made sense, but then I took a gap year, worked two jobs, saved money, and went to live in a youth hostel in Huntington Beach for 3 months.
+Before I moved, I was quite lucky to have someone warn me beforehand about the troubles I might have financially whilst on my gap year.
+One of my friends told me about this website which gives advice about the best credit cards to get if you have no credit history.
+My friend told me that I’d probably struggle, especially because I had no credit background.
+The website that she told me about was helpful, and eventually, I was able to start making money from my jobs and I was living comfortably.

 ·My home in Huntington Beach for 3 months.
 It’s not there anymore I heard 🙁